micro-ROS/docker/Simulation/micro-XRCE-DDS/Readme.md

 # Environment for micro-ROS simulator platform (as a Docker container)

 This is a Docker image to set the proper configuration and dependencies to run Qemu emulating a Cortex M3 MCU.

-In this simulation we have NuttX+micro-XRCE-DDS client and micro-XRCE-DDS Agent.
+This simulation builds NuttX RTOS, micro-XRCE-DDS client example code and micro-XRCE-DDS Agent that sets communication with the agent.

 ## Build

-There are two options to get the image.

-1. Build your own the image using the docker file:
+Build your own the image using the docker file:

     ```bash
-    docker build -t microXRCEDDS_sim .
+    docker build -t microxrcedds_sim .
     ```

 ## Run

+> Note: the example explained here works with the [commit a495c65](https://github.com/eProsima/Micro-XRCE-DDS-Agent/commit/a495c65faa964ddc068ac6e1249f17f5c9f92787) of Micro XRCE-DDS Agent and NuttX "nuttx-sim-dev" branch [commit 54b0ca9](https://github.com/microROS/NuttX/commit/54b0ca954ae2a734ebef6d1dec589813bfd026a7) .

+### Client 1: Micro XRCE-DDS publisher

-Access the container with privileges so that we can flash the board from within:
+Open a new terminal and access the container with privileges so that we can flash the board from within:

 ```bash
 docker run -it -v /dev/bus/usb:/dev/bus/usb --privileged microXRCEDDS_sim /bin/bash